Mission:

 ARTICLE 1 CRC and Activities

-District 17, Saint Paul Minnesota -- The CRC service area comprises the region between the Lafayette Bridge in the southeast; I-94 in the northeast; University Avenue from I-35 to Rice Street in the north; Marion Street in the northwest; John Ireland Boulevard, Kellogg Boulevard and the Mississippi River in the south; including the generally recognized areas of the historic Lowertown district, Downtown and the State Capitol.
+District 17, Saint Paul Minnesota -- The CRC service area is the region bounded by the Lafayette Bridge in the southeast; I-94 in the northeast; University Avenue from I-35 to Rice Street in the north; Marion Street in the northwest; John Ireland Boulevard, Kellogg Boulevard and the Mississippi River in the south; including the generally recognized areas of the historic Lowertown district, Downtown and the State Capitol.
+The City of Saint Paul maintains the official map of all district council boundaries.

-Stakeholders comprise residents, business and property owners, and persons employed within District 17.
+Stakeholders are residents, business and property owners, students, and persons employed within District 17.

 ARTICLE 2 Members